Dev232-rock/Whether--forecast/README.md

-# 🌤️ React Weather Dashboard - Qodex.ai Assignment
+# 🌤️ React Weather Dashboard

-A responsive React.js weather dashboard that displays real-time weather information using the OpenWeatherMap API, built as part of the Qodex.ai frontend developer assignment.
+A responsive React.js weather dashboard that displays real-time weather information using the OpenWeatherMap API

 ---